** Darla Travels is reader-supported.

 The Rueter-Hess Incline in Parker, Colorado, provides an opportunity for uphill climbs without visiting the mountains.
 Finish the 132/153-step staircase once or multiple times for a more intense workout.

-Note: This post was originally published on April 6, 2022 and updated on September 26, 2022
+Note: This post was originally published on April 6, 2022 and updated on September 26, 2022 and October 25, 2024.

 Would you climb Rueter-Hess Incline?
 Leave a comment below!